 Many employers offer a 401(k) or other similar plans intended to help you save for retirement.
-Some employers may even match up to a certain percentage.
-Most personal retirement planning will occur via a 401(k) or similar account as pensions become rarer as a benefit.
-More often, employers may offer matching contributions into your company retirement plan to assist you with funding your retirement.

-Many companies require what is known as a vesting period.
+Employers may also offer matching contributions into your company retirement plan to assist you with funding your retirement.
+However, many companies require what is known as a vesting period.
 A vesting period is the waiting period required before an employee can keep funds contributed into their account by the employer.
 For example, any money you contribute to your retirement fund from your paycheck is 100% yours.
 The company's matching funds may vest (or change ownership from the employer to you) over a period of time.

 Vesting can occur in many forms, such as incremental vesting.
 For example, at year one you will be vested at 25%, year two at 50%, year three at 75%, until full vesting of 100% at 4 years.
 Some employers have a cliff vesting schedule that includes full vesting after a specified period of employment.
 This means, if you leave the company for any reason prior to the full vesting period, you forfeit the matching company funds.
 The Blended Retirement System requires a period of 2 years before the Service 1% contribution is considered vested and wholly owned by the Service member.

-THRIFT SAVINGS PLAN (TSP)
+Thrift Saving Plan (TSP)